vegawidget/ggvega/dev/DSC-2019/dsc-talk.md

 transformations should take place in R or be put into the Vega-lite specification.

-One option is that if the Vega-Lite specfication would compute an aggregation, we would instead do aggregation in R so that the resulting htmlwidget has a much smaller data set.
+One option is that if the Vega-Lite specification would compute an aggregation, we would instead do aggregation in R so that the resulting htmlwidget has a much smaller data set.

-The second option, the one we are curently in favor of, is to have the Vega-Lite specification act as a component so that we can the change data sets in and out of the Vega-Lite specification.
+The second option, the one we are currently in favor of, is to have the Vega-Lite specification act as a component so that we can the change data sets in and out of the Vega-Lite specification.